heblanke/CK2_SK_ephys_and_image_analysis/README.md

 code for the 3xTg small conductance calcium activated potassium (SK) channel - casein kinase 2 (CK2) study

 ###
 The example directory houses example code workflows and files.
 They are effectively plug and play.
-Download the entire directory (https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#), confirm your installment of Jupyter notebooks (https://jupyter.org/install), and run the code within the notebook.
+In order to run the analysis: Download the entire directory (https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#), confirm your installment of Jupyter notebooks (https://jupyter.org/install), and run the code within the notebook.
 It is entirely self contained, and will output data to your current working directory.
-Given this project is not under constant development, it is possible that you will experience conflicts between packages, if this is the case, please open an issue.
+Given this project is not under constant development, it is possible that you will experience conflicts between packages.

 ###
 These examples are not intended to represent every use case, but as a representation of how Axograph files were analyzed during the writing of the manuscript.